Elan456/Stacks/README.md

 >/||<
 ```

-Eventually, the unit tiles run out, and `<` is killed, breaking the looping,
+Eventually, the unit tiles run out, and `<` is killed, breaking the loop,
 causing the program to eventually end.

 ## Program Writing